verbb/formie/docs/integrations/miscellaneous.md

 Formie uses Craft‘s Queue system to send data to third-party providers.
 When a submission is successful a job is added to the queue so that it can be processed asynchronously.

 You can create Miscellaneous integrations by going to **Formie** → **Settings** → **Miscellaneous**.
 You can pick from a list of providers Formie supports, and provide details for connecting to their respective APIs.
-You can also created multiple Miscellaneous integrations, in case you need to connect to multiple, different providers.
+You can also create multiple Miscellaneous integrations, in case you need to connect to multiple, different providers.

 ## Supported Providers
 Formie integrates with the following providers: